Rijal (surname)

 Rizal (Rijal) (रिजाल) is a surname that belongs to the Brahmin community of people in Nepal.
 It is believed that the surname originated from Riju Valley, a valley in Jumla.
+The Nepali word riju means 'brave'.
 They are a part of the Khas Brahmin community.
 Dhananjaya is the Gotra associated with this surname.
 Rizals carry out their Diwali on the Baisakh Purnima.
 Even though its origin is thought to be from Jumla, a western district of Nepal, many of the Rizals are inhabitants in eastern Nepal as well.
 Most Rizals, who live in Eastern Nepal, are thought to have migrated there from Dhankuta after migrating to Dhading from Jumla.
 Apart from Dhading, a few of the Rizals also migrated to the Pokhara & Parbat district of Nepal.